About the course

 The Philosophy Centre also contains the department's library, with over 25,000 volumes, a collection of approximately 80 periodicals, online access to many philosophical databases, and librarians trained in the specific bibliographic needs of philosophers.
 Many college libraries also have extensive holdings in philosophy.

-A term-time only workshop allows members and graduate students of the Faculty of Philosophy to discuss work in progress in ancient philosophy by speakers from Oxford and elsewhere.
+A term-time only workshop is normally offered which allows members and graduate students of the Faculty of Philosophy to discuss work in progress in ancient philosophy by speakers from Oxford and elsewhere.

-The annual Nellie Wallace Lectures, which are shared between the Faculty of Classics and the Faculty of Philosophy, enable scholars from outside the University to visit Oxford in order to lecture and conduct seminars in a subject in the field of Literae Humaniores.
+In some years the Faculty of Classics and Faculty of Philosophy jointly offer the Nellie Wallace lectures, which enable scholars from outside the University to visit Oxford in order to lecture and conduct seminars in a subject in the field of Literae Humaniores.

 Graduates are encouraged to organise their own seminars and reading groups, and they also run two societies: one invites distinguished speakers from the UK and around the world, while another gives graduates the opportunity to present papers to a graduate audience.